 - Applications for the 2017-18 academic year are closed.
 Fall 2018 info sessions will be posted in August, 2018.

 Mark your calendars!
-All students accepted into the mentor program MUST attend the mandatory Kick-Off event: November 2018 kick-off date will be posted in Fall 2018.
+All students accepted into the mentor program are enouraged to attend the Mentor Kick-Off event: November 2018 kick-off date will be posted in Fall 2018.

 How does the program work?

 The program is open to junior and senior SJMC majors.
 Students first attend a mandatory information meeting and fill out an online application.

 After reviewing students’ interests and expectations, members of the Alumni Society Board start making matches.